 \subsubsection{Abnormal Performance Indicators}

 Some works aim to find network attack strategies that can affect the performance of the PUT, and these works judge the effectiveness of attack strategies by monitoring whether some performance indicators of PUT are beyond the normal range.
-For example, to find the amplification DDoS attack strategies in UDP services, AMPFuzz \cite{sec22-ampfuzz} uses the bandwidth amplification factor (BAF) \cite{rossow2014amplification} of each request and response pairs, which is the ratio of the sum of the lengths of all response messages to the length of the attack request, as an indicator to find the message that can maximize the consumption of throughput.
-TCPWN \cite{ndss18-tcpcongestion} and ABBrate \cite{raid20-abbrate} aim to find the attack strategies against the implementations of TCP congestion control that can increase or decrease the congestion window in a model-guided approach.
-To detect whether the inputs indeed influence the congestion control mechanism, TCPWN obtains the window size from system logs and compares it with an expected baseline.
+For example, to find the amplification DDoS attack strategies in UDP services, AMPFuzz \cite{sec22-ampfuzz} uses the bandwidth amplification factor (BAF) \cite{rossow2014amplification} of each pair of requests and responses, which is the ratio of the sum of the lengths of all response messages to the length of the attack request, as an indicator to find the message that can maximize the consumption of throughput.
+TCPWN \cite{ndss18-tcpcongestion} and ABBrate \cite{raid20-abbrate} aim to find attack strategies against implementations of TCP congestion control that can increase or decrease the congestion window in a model-guided approach.
+To detect whether inputs indeed influence the congestion control mechanism, TCPWN obtains the window size from system logs and compares it with an expected baseline.